[for PDF click here]

 Wonderful is the thought that through this difficult time comes the comforting power of the Latter Rain to the saints.

-The wording in verse 10 does not imply that God’s people will be protected from any kind of trials, but within the trials God provides special strength.
+The wording in Revelation 3:10 does not imply that God’s people will be protected from any kind of trials, but within the trials God provides special strength to persevere.
 In its deepest sense, it is an assurance of spiritual protection through the strength God provides.

-From the time the law which God calls an abomination is set up, those dramatic time periods of Daniel 12 will have been inaugurated.
+From the time the law which God calls an abomination is set up (Daniel 12:11), those dramatic time periods of Daniel 12 will have been inaugurated.
 Daniel 12:7 clearly reveals within that time that a period of persecution for God’s people will occur.
 That abomination, which is called in Revelation the “mark of the beast,” is copied and promoted by the “false prophet.”
 It makes an image to the papal beast.
-(A Revelation 13 study
+(A Revelation 13 study)

-- The false prophet, which best applies to the United States, reaches a point where it lashes out at God’s true people through oppressive laws (Daniel 11:31, 12:11).
+- At the end of time the false prophet, which best applies to the United States, reaches a point where it lashes out at God’s true people through oppressive laws (Daniel 11:31, 12:11).

-- “The decree is to go forth that all who will not receive the mark of the beast shall neither buy nor sell and, finally, that they shall be put to death [a decree].”
+- “The decree is to go forth that all who will not receive the mark of the beast shall neither buy nor sell and, finally, that they shall be put to death.”

-Virtually everything noted in expositor White’s thoughts above are an affirmation of Biblical prophecy!
+Virtually everything E. G. notes is an affirmation of Biblical prophecy!

 Our graphic picture can expand further:

-Lest there be any question as to what time this Philadelphia era refers to, Christ again draws on this as an eschatological theme.
+Lest there be any question as to what time this Philadelphia era refers to, Christ again draws on this eschatological theme.

 “Behold, I come quickly: hold that fast which thou hast, that no man take thy crown” (Revelation 3:11).

 - Why was this church promised a rapid return of Jesus?
-The whole message is end time.
+The whole message of that church is end time.

-- Even more, referring to the whole book, a similar appeal and setting are noted in Revelation 1:1, 3 and 7 collectively!
+- Even more, referring to the whole book of Revelation, a similar appeal and setting are noted in Revelation 1:1, 3, 7 and 22:6, collectively!

-Here is the key: In the context of this prophecy (even the Book of Revelation) being fulfilled, Christ’s coming is expected.
+Here is the key to understanding: In the context of the fulfillment of this prophecy (even the whole Book of Revelation), Christ’s coming is expected.

 The “crown to hold fast” is not a kingly one but a crown of victory.